WarwickFolk/WarwickFolk.github.io/index.md

 - [Warwick Folk Soundcloud](https://soundcloud.com/warwick-folk)

 You can contribute to the Band Folder by going to the [Band Folder repository](https://github.com/WarwickFolk/band-folder).
-You will also find guidance and instructions as how to use abc (a common folk music notation system) there.
+You will also find our ceilidh sets and some other tunes there, as well as guidance and instructions as how to use abc (a common folk music notation system).